xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 > **Tips**
 >
->* Use **Ctrl+F** to find the exceptions and errors you encountered.
+> * To find the exceptions and errors you encountered, use **Ctrl+F**.
->* Leave a comment below if you cannot find the exceptions and errors you have had.
+> * If you cannot find the exceptions and errors you have had, you can leave a comment below for further supports.

 Here is the list of common issues when activating Katalon Studio and instructions to solve them: